Ed Sheeran tops Spotify most-streamed in 2014 chart

 However, Avicii's "Wake Me Up" still holds the position for the single most frequently played track in Spotify history, with more than 300 million streams, the Stockholm-based service said.

-Spotify, which provides free on-demand music, or ad-free tunes for paying customers, has been in the spotlight in recent months after million-selling American singer Taylor Swift pulled her entire catalogue from the service.
+Spotify, which provides free on-demand music, or ad-free tunes for paying customers, has been in the spotlight in recent months after million-selling American singer Taylor Swift pulled her entire catalog from the service.

 The streaming service was founded in 2006 by Daniel Ek and Martin Lorentzon.
 Its founders say they have paid out $2 billion in royalties to the industry and artists since its launch in 2008.